Tips

 Talk like a pro: Solar heat gain

 Simply put, this is how much warmth is gained from the sun.
-To determine how much radiant heat is entering a home through the windows or doors, a measurement is used called solar heat gain coefficient (SHGC).
+To determine how much radiant heat is entering a home through the windows or doors, a measurement is used called solar heat gain coefficient value (SHGC).
 The lower the number, the less heat the windows are letting in.
-For example, an SHGC of .30 means only 30% of the sun’s energy is passing through the windows into the home.
+For example, an SHGC value of .30 means only 30% of the sun’s energy is passing through the windows into the home.
 It can be useful to understand a measure like this when window shopping across brands.
 And just like with U-Factor values, you’ll want to make sure you’re looking at the measure for the whole window (“whole unit performance”), not just center of glass, to best understand performance and compare products across manufacturers.

 Other factors affecting energy performance